publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch16B/schI/m__us_usc_t15_s774.md

         (3) recommendations for the best method or methods of meeting the energy needs identified in such annual report and for legislation needed to meet those needs.

-        Notwithstanding the termination of this chapter, the President shall designate an appropriate Federal agency to conduct the analysis specified in subsection (b)(6) of this section.
+        Notwithstanding the termination of this chapter, the President shall designate an appropriate Federal agency to conduct the analysis specified in subsection (b)(6).

 ([Pub.
 L. 93–275, § 15][/us/pl/93/275/s15], May 7, 1974, [88 Stat.
 108][/us/stat/88/108]; [Pub.
 L. 94–385, title I, § 109(a)][/us/pl/94/385/s109/a]–(c), Aug.
 14, 1976, [90 Stat.
 1130][/us/stat/90/1130].)